-Students taking the Bulmershe Production optional module will substitute this for 10 credits of assessment in any Part 3 module.
+Students taking the Bulmershe Production or Work Based Learning optional module will substitute this for 10 credits in any Part 3 module.

-Students taking a 20 credit module from outside the programme will substitute this for one 20 credit critical option module with the suffix 'B'.
+Students taking a 20 credit module from outside the programme will substitute this for either the 20 credit critical option module with the suffix 'B', or for the 20 credit 'A' module taken on its own.

-In Italian Studies
+In Italian